jim-easterbrook/Photini/src/doc/other/installation.rst

 =============================  =================  ============================  =================

 [1] PyQt_, PySide2_, and PySide6_ are Python interfaces to the Qt GUI framework.
-Photini can use any of them, so you can install whichever one you prefer that is available for your operating system.
+Photini can use any of them (although PySide2 is preferred), so you can install whichever one you prefer that is available for your operating system.
 If more than one of them is installed you can choose which one Photini uses by editing its :ref:`configuration file <configuration-pyqt>`.

 [2] Photini needs the Python version of either QtWebEngine_ or QtWebKit_.